Multimodality in VR: A survey: The effects of multimodality in perceived realism

 \new{Including additional modalities can also enhance environment realism.
 In particular, giving realistic feedback with respect to what users expect to happen actually increases plausibility.
 Normand et al.~\cite{normand2011multisensory} showed that it is possible to induce a body distortion illusion by synchronous visual-tactile and visual-motor correlations (see Figure~\ref{fig:correlations}).
 In a similar fashion, Hoffman compared the realism of virtually touching an object with that of touching it physically at the same time~\cite{hoffman1998physically_a}, yielding a significant increase in perceived realism when the object was physically touched too.
 Similar results were obtained with taste and olfactory cues~\cite{hoffman1998physically_b}: They found a preference on smelling and physically biting a chocolate bar in contrast to only virtually biting it.
 The level of presence achieved depends on the different combinations of sensory feedback, and multi-sensory systems have been proved to be superior to traditional audio-visual virtual systems in terms of the sense of presence and user preference~\cite{jung2020impact}.
-Similar conclusions were obtained by Hecht et al. ~\cite{hecht2006multimodal}, who reported that multimodality led to a faster start of the cognitive process, which ultimately contributed to an enhanced sense of presence.}
+Similar conclusions were obtained by Hecht et al. ~\cite{hecht2006multimodal}, who reported that multimodality led to a faster start of the cognitive process, which ultimately contributed to an enhanced sense of presence. \csur{However, and even if the benefits of multimodal integration are widely known and shared between researchers and practitioners, there is still much to learn about the limits and drawbacks of multisensory integration, and studying up to what point multimodal interaction can be safely applied to increase perceived realism in different scenarios remains an interesting future avenue. }}

-\bigbreak \emph{Perception of the self} \bigbreak
+\subsection{Perception of the self}

 Virtual experiences are designed for humans, and in many occasions, users are provided with a virtual representation of themselves.
 This is a very effective way of establishing their presence in the virtual environment, hence contributing to the place illusion~\cite{slater2009place}.
-This representation does not need to be visually realistic, but it has to be coherent enough with the users' actions \new{and expectations} to maintain the consistency of the experience.
+This representation does not need to be visually realistic, but it has to be coherent enough with the users' actions \new{and expectations} to maintain the consistency of the experience. \new{In the following, }we review different works that have leveraged multimodality in \new{virtual reality} to achieve \new{consciousness of the self} and embodiment, and therefore to create realistic representations of the users.